 The exposé was a rare unveiling of a system that has been cultivated over decades, used by the powerful to silence and harm those they oppose.

-Organized harassment can be defined as set of protocols whereby a victim is surveilled, stalked and harassed in covert ways.
+Organized harassment can be defined as a set of protocols whereby a victim is surveilled, stalked and harassed in covert ways.
 The hallmark is criminal activity that is difficult to detect for those not undergoing it and hard to prove.
 Below are some standard practices.
-This list is by no means all inclusive:
+This list is by no means all-inclusive:

 - Slander campaigns

 - Synchronized stalking by multiple persons (on foot and in vehicles)